John-Rood/VectorVault/README.md

 os.environ['OPENAI_API_KEY'] = 'your_openai_api_key'
 ```

-1. Create a Vault instance - (a new vault will be created if name does not exist)
+1. Create a Vault instance - (new vault will be created if name does not exist)
 2. Gather some text data we want to store
 3. Add the data to the Vault
-4. Get vectors embeddings - (Automatic rate limiting built in.
-Auto batched and concurrently processed for fastest possible embed time)
+4. Get vectors embeddings
 5. Save to the cloud vault

 ```